Little Britain, ON – June 21, 2018

 Spread the word!
 To book an interview with stress and wellness specialist, Beverly Beuermann-King, please contact Beverly at firstname.lastname@example.org.

-Since SOS To Stress Day falls on a Thursday this year, organizations and employers can post links to on-line articles and tools, develop and disseminate educational materials and/or start a social media discussion.
+Since SOS To Stress Day falls on a Saturday this year, organizations and employers can post links to on-line articles and tools, develop and disseminate educational materials and/or start a social media discussion in the week prior to SOS To Stress Day.
 It may be as simple as sending out a reminder that SOS To Stress Day is just before Canada Day, and encourage their employees to consciously plan to do some activities that will relax, re-energize and reconnect them to friends and family.

 - 85% of employees say work performance has been affected by work, health and personal pressures.
 (Canada Life)